 Software-dependent corporates govern through representations that were never designed to be tested against the system.
 This summary condenses the book’s thesis, the six demands a board should make before any AI investment, and why the choice between the writer path and the reader path cannot wait.

 Thesis.
 Software-dependent corporates govern through representations that were never designed to be tested against the system: narratives that replace reality, portfolio labels with no executable boundary, architecture that advises but does not bind, processes that were never written down.
 These are not failures of intelligence but the structural consequence of separating “the business” from engineering, coping mechanisms whose cost structure has changed.
 AI makes reconciliation cheap and continuous.
-The gap between what the organisation says and what the system does becomes measurable.
-Each quarter of informed inaction extends a record the board will eventually be asked to explain.
+The gap between what the organisation says and what the system does becomes measurable, and the cost of leaving it unmeasured compounds.

 Six demands.
-Before any AI investment, the board should require six items for a single critical process: (1) a process inventory ranked by revenue contribution and risk exposure with a named owner for each; (2) a structured process definition with states, transitions, decision points, and failure modes; (3) a single named owner with a charter and boundary, not a committee; (4) a contract inventory listing the units this process depends on, with versioned, testable interfaces; (5) a reconciliation report comparing the definition against the code; and (6) a cost-to-outcome trace connecting investment to operational performance.
-If management cannot produce these for one critical process within 30 days, every AI investment builds on a foundation the organisation has never inspected.
+Before any AI investment, the board should require six items for a single critical process: a ranked process inventory, a structured process definition, a single named owner, a versioned contract inventory, a reconciliation report against the code, and a cost-to-outcome trace.
+The diagnostic that follows sets out each in full.
+If management cannot produce them for one critical process within 30 days, every AI investment builds on a foundation the organisation has never inspected.

 What a board should do in the next 30 days.
 Pick one critical process.
 Ask the CTO to name the process and its owner, then produce a structured definition: states, transitions, decision points, failure modes.
 Run the definition against the code and report where they diverge.
 Ask the CFO to trace the top three incident categories for that process to rejected or deferred structural investments.
 If management can produce these within 30 days, you have a starting point.
 If it cannot, the finding is the starting point.